ckan/ckan/doc/maintaining/tabledesigner.rst

 Table Designer offers a web form for interactively creating or updating individual rows.

-Web forms are generated based on the fields defined.
-Labels are shown instead of ids when given.
-Field descriptions are displayed as help text and may include markdown with links, tables or other information.
+The fields you define generate the web forms.
+Labels for fields are shown instead of ids when given, and field descriptions are displayed as help text and may include markdown with links, tables or other information.

 .. image:: /images/table_designer_form.png

-The input widget for each field is determined by the field type.
+The field type determines the input widget shown for each field.
 For custom types and input widgets see: :ref:FIXME

 Creating rows